Ingwie/OpenAVRc_Hw/Bluetooth_Replacement/HowToUseTraining.md

 2. With one OpenAVRc radio (master) and a compatible **SBUS** or **CPPM** input/output radio (student)
   - Power the radios.
-  - Define Tx16s radio as student.
+  - Define Tx16s radio as student, select **Sbus or Cppm** into model's External Module options.
   - Define OpenAVRc radio as master, run a scan and select student radio.
   - Pairing is complete.

 3. With one OpenAVRc radio (student) and a compatible **SBUS** or **CPPM** input/output radio (master)
   - Power the radios.
   - Define OpenAVRc radio as student.
-  - Define Tx16s radio as master and run a scan by a click on the button.
+  - Define Tx16s radio as master, run a scan by a click on the button, select **Master/Cppm or Master/Sbus** into trainer model's option.
   - Pairing is complete.

 The scan is required once after firmware installation or after the change of student.